Book Buses Drive Literacy

-National Book Mobile Day is April 10, the Wednesday of National Library Week.
-We are excited to celebrate this year by highlighting the Governor's Books from Birth Foundation Summer Mobile Literacy Units or "Book Buses."
-With support from the Appalachian Regional Commission and several Northeast Tennessee School Systems, these Book Buses promote early literacy and work to prevent the "Summer Slide" in students.
+Governor's Early Literacy Foundation's Summer Mobile Literacy Units, or "Book Buses" make an impact on literacy efforts in the community.
+With support from the Appalachian Regional Commission and several Northeast Tennessee school systems, these Book Buses promote early literacy and work to prevent the "Summer Slide" in students.

-Governor’s Books from Birth Foundation (GBBF) promotes early childhood literacy in Tennessee's birth to age five population.
-Since 2004, GBBF has sustained Dolly Parton’s Imagination Library program statewide in Tennessee, funding half of the cost of books mailed statewide and providing volunteer training for affiliate programs in each of Tennessee's 95 counties.
-In addition to supporting the statewide Imagination Library program, GBBF, with support from the Appalachian Regional Commission and communities in Northeast Tennessee, promotes early childhood literacy through these impactful Book Buses.
+The mission of Governor’s Early Literacy Foundation (GELF) is to strengthen early literacy in Tennessee.
+Since 2004, GELF has sustained Dolly Parton’s Imagination Library program statewide in Tennessee, funding half of the cost of books mailed statewide and providing volunteer training for affiliate programs in each of Tennessee's 95 counties.
+In addition to supporting the statewide Imagination Library program, GELF, with support from the Appalachian Regional Commission and communities in Northeast Tennessee, promotes early childhood literacy through these impactful Book Buses.

-Here is a little bit more about the mobile book buses in the three Northeast Tennessee School systems:
+Here is a little bit more about the Book Bus program and each partnership:

 Elizabethton City Schools "Betsy Book Bus"